jovami/isep-lapr4/docs/us_1008/README.md

 responsible for implementing the system's business logic and interacting with the domain classes.

 In order to ensure a user-friendly experience, the **EnrollmentRequestUI** provides a list of courses that are available for enrollment, thereby enabling the user to select the course of their choice.
-To minimize coupling between the UI and the domain classes, the system also employs the DTO pattern while handling with **Courses** and their states.

 To prevent code duplication, the **strategy pattern** is utilized in the **ListCoursesService**, as in **us_1004**.
 Specifically, the service offers a `ofStates(states)` method that provides a list of courses whose state matches any of